CMS comparison 2025: The most popular content management systems

 Operation and content creation

-Website operators rely on CMS systems to facilitate the creation and publication of online content.
-A good CMS offers functionalities that enable their users to create and manage website content without programming knowledge.
-Central selection criteria include an intuitive WYSIWYG editor with preview functions and spellchecker, import capabilities for non-textual elements like videos, interactive flash animations, audio content, as well as a search function with full-text search.
+Website operators rely on content management systems to facilitate the creation and publication of online content.
+A good CMS offers functionalities that enable their users to create and manage website content without needing programming skills.
+Central selection criteria include an intuitive WYSIWYG editor with preview functions and spellchecker, import capabilities for non-textual elements like videos, interactive animations and audio content as well as a search function with full-text search.

-To provide website visitors with navigation to relevant content, the CMS should also have an available tagging system with which the content can be organized according to meaningful keywords.
+To provide website visitors with navigation to relevant content, the CMS should also have a tagging system that allows for the organization of content based on meaningful keywords.

-If news publishing is the focus, the CMS should support blogging functionalities that enable the promotion of new content over web feeds and provide available reader feedback channels, such as a guestbook or comment function.
+If news publishing is the focus, the CMS should support blogging functionalities that enable new content to be promoted in web feeds and provide feedback channels for readers, such as a guestbook or comment function.
 Users who want to implement international projects should ensure that content can be made available in several languages.

 WordPress | TYPO3 | Joomla! | Drupal | Contao | Neos | |